-20) Many of the measures being taken to achieve the internal market, such as the harmonisation of company law, the simplification of border formalities or the harmonisation of technical standards, will affect the day-to-day operations of the Community's enterprises.
+- 19) Many of the measures being taken to achieve the internal market, such as the harmonisation of company law, the simplification of border formalities or the harmonisation of technical standards, will affect the day-to-day operations of the Community's enterprises.
 Particularly bearing in mind the relative speed with which these changes are occurring, the Community authorities are aware that these measures must be carried out in a manner which does not impose unnecessary burdens on business.
-This implies the need for suitable consultation of business interests and adequate channels of information.
-These procedures fall within the measures to improve the business environment dealt with in Chapter 3.

-21) This paper is primarily concerned with examining Community action affecting enterprises, particularly in the light of the internal market process and the associated reforms.
+This implies the need for suitable consultation of business interests and adequate channels of information. - 20) This paper is primarily concerned with examining Community action affecting enterprises, particularly in the light of the internal market process and the associated reforms.
 It is also essential, however, that the national, regional and local authorities in the Member States keep their policies towards enterprises under review, since these are also major determinants of the environment and conditions under which business operates.